 A MAN CALLED OVE

-This is one that’s just a good old-fashioned beach read.
+This is one that’s just a good old-fashioned teacher reading list beach read.
 It’s a story about a cranky old man who doesn’t realize the impact his life has had on countless others.
 A wonderful reminder to us all that we reach many more than we could possibly know.

 GO SET A WATCHMAN

 This story from Harper Lee was actually written before her famed, To Kill a Mockingbird.
-Quite intense, but there are so many fascinating connections to current events.
+Quite intense, but there are so many fascinating connections to current events of this teacher reading list.
 Definitely a powerful read that takes you back in time while simultaneously offering a fresh perspective for today.

 There you have it!
-40 books to get you through the summer months.
+40 books for Teacher Reading List to get you through the summer months.
 Did we miss any of your favorites?
 If so, share them in the comments below – let’s keep our list growing!